gosub-com/Zurfur/README.md

         Console.writeLine(i)   // `i` is an integer

-    // Increment all the numbers in an list for @i in list.Count
+    // Increment all the numbers in an list for @i in list.len
         list[i] += 1

 The range operators can be used as follows:

-    // Print all the numbers in the list for @i in 0..list.Count
+    // Print all the numbers in the list for @i in 0..list.len
         Console.writeLine(list[i])

     // Collect elements 5,6, and 7 into myList